bit-gpt/registry/chat-vicuna-7b-q4/README.md

 ### Embeddings

 The current model supports Embeddings generation too.
 Another endpoint is exposed for this purpose.
-You can check out the documentation for each container to see how to use it at http://{container_ip}:8000/docs or at our public services Open API doc at https://mock.prem.ninja/docs
+You can check out the documentation for each container to see how to use it at `http://IP:PORT/docs` or at our public services Open API doc at <a href='https://mock.prem.ninja/docs' target='_blank'></a>

 ## License